python/cpython/Doc/library/stdtypes.rst

 .. class:: memoryview(obj)

    Create a :class:`memoryview` that references *obj*.  *obj* must support the buffer protocol.
-Builtin objects that support the buffer protocol include :class:`str` and :class:`bytearray` (but not :class:`unicode`).
+Built-in objects that support the buffer protocol include :class:`str` and :class:`bytearray` (but not :class:`unicode`).

    A :class:`memoryview` has the notion of an *element*, which is the